 I am often in homes where the door has actually been removed from the doorway.
 The drawback here though is a lack of privacy especially in the bathroom.

-Remove the Door Trim
+2. Remove the Door Trim

-The trim and jamb of a door take up about 2″ to 3″ of a doorway’s width.
-Removing the trim and jamb can increase the overall width of a doorway by this much.
+The trim and jamb of a door take up about 2 to 3 inches of a doorway’s width.
+Removing the trim and jamb can increase the total width of a doorway by this much.
 Of course, this isn’t going to look great.
 You will have exposed 2×4’s and rough wood.

 The first two tricks aren’t wonderful options.
 But they do work.
 Here is another trick I tell my patients about all the time: offset hinges!
 Offset hinges work by making the edge of the door move behind the door trim when the door is opened.

 You can find these at your local home improvement store or Amazon has them too in a wide variety of colors and styles to match your existing home design.